7 Best Mobility Aids for Walking

 Rollators (Wheeled Walkers)

-Most rolling walker models come with a padded seat where you can sit down and rest, as well as a carry basket for shopping bags.
-It's important to use the hand brakes when sitting on the rollator and for safety when walking down slopes.
+Safety note: It's important to use the hand brakes when sitting on the rollator and for safety when walking down slopes.

 Is It for Me?

-Rollators are ideal for people who need support with balance and don't have the strength to lift a walker but who still want to remain active and independent.
-They are best suited to flat surfaces, like tiles and pavement, so a rollator could be a good choice if the areas where you walk are mostly flat.
+Wheeled walkers are best suited to flat surfaces, like tiles and pavement, and could be a good choice if the areas where you walk are mostly flat.
 When purchasing a rollator, ask a sales representative to adjust the device so that you maintain good posture while walking.

 Tips for Choosing and Using a Rollator

 When purchasing a rollator, make sure that it is properly adjusted to your height and has all of the features you need.
-Always lock the brakes before sitting or standing and use your leg strength to sit down or push up—never put your full weight on a rolling walker or use it as a grab bar.
+Always lock the brakes before sitting or standing, and use your leg strength to sit down or push up.

 When going up or down slopes or stairs, it’s safer to walk unassisted than to navigate these terrains with a rollator (which would be outright dangerous).
 If needed, ask someone else to assist you or use a stairlift.